-Mahaney has a buy rating and $175 price target on the stock — suggesting upside of just over 20%.
-This falls slightly above the $173 average analyst price target, which is still 22% above the current share price.
-In the last three months, 15 analysts published buy ratings on the stock vs one lone bear.
+Mahaney has a buy rating and $163 price target on the stock — suggesting upside of nearly 40%.
+This falls much higher that the $146.25 average analyst price target, which is still 25% above the current share price.
+In the last three months, 14 analysts published buy ratings on the stock versus four holds.

-Global biopharma Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) has spiked in the last three months from $120 to $140.
-The good news is that the Street predicts that Alexion still has serious growth potential.
-Top analysts have an average analyst price target on the stock of $161 — close to 17% upside from the current share price.
-In the last three months, 11 out of 13 analysts have recorded a bullish sentiment on ALXN.
+Global biopharma Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) has spiked this year from $98 to $119 … the good news is that the Street predicts that Alexion still has serious growth potential.
+Top analysts have an average analyst price target on the stock of $165 — close to 40% upside from the current share price.
+In the last three months, 8 out of 9 analysts have recorded a bullish sentiment on ALXN.

 According to Alexion, Soliris works by inhibiting terminal complement, a part of the immune system.
 When activated in an uncontrolled manner, this complement plays a role in serious diseases like paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS).

 Our No. 9 smart buy is Neurocrine Biosciences, Inc. (NASDAQ:NBIX), a very promising biopharma focused on neurological and endocrine diseases and disorders.
-Analysts are unanimously bullish on the stock with 7 buy ratings in the last three months.
-And crucially, the stock still has big upside potential of almost 30% from the current share price of $59.
+Analysts are unanimously bullish on the stock with 12 buy ratings in the past three months.
+And crucially, the stock still has big upside potential of almost 25% from the current share price of $85.85.

 Neurocrine’s Ingrezza drug for the treatment of movement disorder tardive dyskinesia is a best-in-class therapy.
-The drug was granted approval by the FDA back in April, causing shares to soar over 20%.
+The drug was granted approval by the FDA back in April 2017, causing shares to soar over 20%.
 Importantly, the drug has no black-box suicide ideation warning and it is competitively priced.
-As a result, Oppenheimer’s Jay Olson is not concerned about a rival treatment heading to market.
-Here he compares Ingrezza with Teva Pharmaceutical Industries Ltd (ADR)’s (NYSE:TEVA) recently approved Austedo:
+As a result, Stifel Nicolaus’ Paul Matteis has a $115 price target on NBIX.

 Applied Materials, Inc. (NASDAQ:AMAT) is buzzing right now.
-This semiconductor capital equipment maker is soaring following a very bullish report from top JP Morgan analyst Harlan Sur.
-He reiterated his buy rating on the stock on Sept.
-28. Sur believes AMAT will benefit from the chip-making craze:
+This semiconductor capital equipment maker soared following a very bullish report from top JP Morgan analyst Harlan Sur.
+He reiterated his “buy” rating on the stock with a price target of $54.
+Sur believes AMAT will benefit from the chip-making craze:

 “We believe a combination of market share gain (a few percentage points share gain in silicon business over the next few years), incremental revenue opportunity, broader product portfolio, increased penetration with existing customers, increased wafer capital intensity at foundry/logic/memory, and exposure to the fast-growing display market will drive growth for AMAT over the next two to three years.”

 And Sur isn’t the only bullish analyst on the Street.
-The stock, which has soared 51% in the last year, has 13 straight buy ratings from analysts.
-This includes two stock upgrades in the last couple of weeks from RBC Capital and Goldman Sachs as well as a number of price target increases.
+The stock, which has soared 15% year-to-date, has 11 buy ratings from analysts in the past three months, including from top-ranked analysts at Needham and RBC Capital.

 TipRanks offers investors the latest insight into eight different sectors by tracking the activity of 4,500 analysts, 5,000 financial bloggers and even 37,000 corporate insiders.
 As of this writing, Harriet Lefton did not hold a position in any of the aforementioned securities.